Siem Reap to Bangkok

 How do I get from Angkor Wat to Bangkok?

 It’s around 400 kilometers (250 miles) from Angkor Wat to Bangkok, and you’ll be crossing from Cambodia into Thailand.
 The quickest way is to fly from Siem Reap to Bangkok, the closest city to Angkor Wat, but this is also the most expensive way.
-Take a look at the 12Go website to see all the flights, plus direct buses and private taxi options, then book your tickets online.

 How do I get from Siem Reap to Bangkok?